NinjaComics/Modem_Docs/content/2016/03/tracesource.rst

 catch the CQI values at the lowest level of the stack and route it to our application.
 Specifically, we are piping the information held in the ``CqiListElements_s`` struct that is later passed onto the MAC and to the Scheduler layer for further decision making.
+The ``CqiListElements_s`` struct by default contains only RNTI and a vector of CQI values.
+We add the cellId argument to our TraceSource to differentiate between the eNBs, given there are many eNBs in the application.

 The further process of connecting a tracesink to the source, in the application, is left to the reader.
 In essence, the tracing mechanism in ns-3 provides a neat